Haitian Revolution

 Toussaint Louverture

-Toussaint Louverture is often considered the hero of the Haitian Revolution, but he is an interesting character.
+Toussaint Louverture is often considered the hero of the Haitian Revolution, and he is an interesting character.
 Initially, he was not in favor of supporting the rebellion but quickly came on board.
 He saw the people rebelling and their lack of training, tactical skill, and organization.
-In response, he created his own army to augment the existing forces.
+In response, he created his own army to enhance the existing forces.
 He is widely considered an excellent general and a very skilled tactician.
 Some people even consider him the George Washington of the Haitian Revolution.
 Though I would say, he was far superior.
 While he was not an instigator of the revolt, he was a major part of its success.

 Additional Information